Glossary

 Subhasis Sahoo (Founding Member - Marketing)

-Bad Debt Definition :
+Definition :

 Bad debt refers to amounts owed by customers or borrowers that are unlikely to be collected by the lender or creditor.
-In accounting and finance, bad debt is typically recorded when it becomes clear that a borrower, whether an individual or a business, will not be able to repay a loan or credit balance.
+In accounting and finance, it is typically recorded when it becomes clear that a borrower, whether an individual or a business, will not be able to repay a loan or credit balance.
 This often results from a customer’s inability to pay due to financial hardship, bankruptcy, or other unforeseen circumstances.
 In business, bad debt primarily refers to unpaid invoices for goods or services already delivered, where collection is no longer considered viable.

 Table of Content :